microsoft/CosmosDB_Multi-Tenant/README.md

 * Offer the highest Gold tier, and provide a dedicated database account for the tenant, which also allows tenants to select the geography for their deployment.

-### 3.1 Partitioning Key Design
+### Partitioning Key Design

+To store multi-tenant data in a single container, Azure Cosmos DB provides **partition key** to distribute the data into logical partitions.
+By using tenantId as the partition key, Cosmos DB keeps the data for each tenant in one logical partition and will perform faster querys with low cost.

 Partition Key plays a major role to save costs and to provide sub millisecond response time.
-Make sure to have the partition key as part of most frequent queries.
-Make use of the Document Type to keep relevant data in one container.
+Make sure to keep the partition key as part of most frequent queries.
+Cosmos DB also provides Document Type to keep relevant data in one container.

 Multi-Tenant databases have unique set of data per each tenant in our use case Number of rooms, availability and reservations.
 It would make sense to create TenantID as the partition key and collect room availabiity and reservation info using document type.

 You can also keep reference data such as Guest info and room type definitions in the same container.

-### 3.2 Number of containers per database to share throughput

-Database with Shared throughput
-It would be better to create one container per organization and share the throughput at the database level.
-This will avoid creating one database per each customer and saves lot of money.
-This may cause noisy neighbor problem.

-Database with Shared & Isolated throughput
-You can specify a dedicated throughput to high volume customer and share the rest throughput with small customers.

-Database with Dedicated throughput
-You may want to create a new database to support enterprise level customers with dedicated throughput at the container level.
+#### Load Business data into containers

 ## Challenge-4: Validate Cosmos DB features Auto failover, Autoscale and Low latency